 Key Takeaways

-• Texas, Florida, North Carolina, Tennessee, South Carolina, and Georgia rank among the fastest-growing destination states.
+- Texas, Florida, North Carolina, Tennessee, South Carolina, and Georgia are among the top states people are moving to.

 In This Guide: